Kong/docs.konghq.com/app/plugins/oauth2-authentication.md

 ![OAuth 2.0 Flow](/assets/images/docs/oauth2/oauth2-flow2.png)

-1. The client application make a request including some OAuth2 parameters, including `username` and `password` parameters.
+1. On the first request, the client application make a request including some OAuth2 parameters, including `username` and `password` parameters, to your web-application.

-2. The backend will authenticate the `username` and `password` sent by the client, and if successful will add the `provision_key` and `authenticated_userid` parameters to the parameters originally sent by the client, and it will make a `POST` request to Kong at your API address, on the `/oauth2/token` endpoint.
+2. The backend of your web-application will authenticate the `username` and `password` sent by the client, and if successful will add the `provision_key` and `authenticated_userid` parameters to the parameters originally sent by the client, and it will make a `POST` request to Kong at your API address, on the `/oauth2/token` endpoint.
 If an `Authorization` header has been sent by the client, that must be added too.
 The equivalent of:

     ```bash
     $ curl https://your.api.com/oauth2/token \